-What is ethereum?
-Well, it ain’t bitcoin.
-It’s a cryptocurrency, true, but ethereum is different than bitcoin, the crypto-granddaddy everyone is talking about.
+What is Ethereum?
+Well, it isn't bitcoin.
+It’s a cryptocurrency, true, but Ethereum is different than bitcoin, the crypto granddaddy everyone is talking about.

 Ethereum is the second-biggest cryptocurrency in the world, and it’s vastly different from bitcoin in terms of purpose, capability, and technology.
 It’s much more than a digital currency, in the sense that it is programmable.

 You can create cool, innovative computer and smartphone applications with it.
-And there’s a lot of money behind ethereum, too — some estimates put its current market capitalization at over $54 billion.
+And there’s a lot of money behind Ethereum, too — some estimates put its current market capitalization at over $444 billion.

 What is Ethereum and How Does It Work?